ralouphie/pointr/readme.md

 # Optional.
 Defaults to 3000.
 The port for the service to run on.
 port: 3000

 # Optional.
+Logging configuration
+log:
+  json: true      # Use JSON logging
+  colorize: false # Do not color the logs
+  level: debug    # Log level

+# Optional.
 A list of valid hostnames for the service.
 # This is useful if you want to hide the origin hostname (e.g. s3cr3th0s1.example.com).
 validHostnames: